dfrumkin/CS479-Assignment-PointNet/README.md

 - <a href=https://wandb.ai/dmitry-frumkin-personal/cs479-assignment1-pointnet/runs/88q0mozi target="_blank">88.1% w/o feature trans.</a>

 Obviously, the results are not ideal.
 It would certainly help to calibrate hyperparameters to get better results.
+I did not spend time on this.
 The very fact that feature transformation, a important ingredient of the original paper, does more harm than good implies that the architecture is far from ideal.